 Where moss is found it usually indicates some fundamental weakness in the turf.
 So just treating with moss killer isn’t sufficient, the causes also have to be addressed.
 Usually this is as simple as instigating a proper maintenance program which will create a healthy and vigorous sward.
 However it is not widely appreciated that moss actually crops twice a year producing masses of spores that are blown by the wind across a wide area.
 These spores will lie dormant waiting for the right conditions to germinate and start the whole process again.
 So to eradicate moss infestations it is vital to stop the fertilisation of the spores and this means killing the moss before fertilisation has taken place.
 The only herbicides that actually killed moss have been withdrawn from the market but the programmes that I provide include treatments that control and blacken moss thus preventing the production and fertilisation of spores.
 This treatment is carried out in the spring and autumn while moss is present.

 This application of moss control in spring and autumn will stop the problem in its tracks if you have an effective nutrition programme.
 Aeration is also important as moss does not like open aerated soil.
-Scarifying will usually only remove about 10% of moss and on very mossy lawns there is no harm in applying the moss control after scarification.
+Scarifying will usually only remove about 10% of moss and can be quite damaging to fine turf, so I try to avoid that sort of aggressive process if possible.

 The three main groups of moss found on croquet lawns are: